fabiomughilan/Suits/README.md

 # Suits
-# Arkthemist Project

-Arkthemist is an innovative platform offering Arbitration as a Service (AaaS).
+Suits is an innovative platform offering Arbitration as a Service (AaaS).
 It resolves disputes outside the courtroom by combining AI-driven decisions with blockchain transparency.
 Our mission is to make arbitration efficient, fair, and secure for everyone.

 ## Key Features